Greenbelt Lines: Later Changes

 In 2017, WMATA proposed to revise the G12 and G14 schedule which would eliminate the Time Transfer at Roosevelt Center.
 The G12 and G14 are scheduled to depart from both Greenbelt and New Carrollton within a few minutes of each other and are timed to meet at Roosevelt Center.
 WMATA proposed to stagger the departure times because staggering departures at the stations could provide more departure options to customers travelling to and from stops served by both routes, including at Roosevelt Center in Greenbelt, improving the combined frequency of service from approximately every 30 and 60 minutes to every 15 and 30 minutes at stops served by both routes G12 and G14 and would improve service operations and reduce bus congestion at the New Carrollton, where routes G12 and G14 share a bus bay according to WMATA.
 An example of the proposed scenario goes as follows:

 Performance measures according to WMATA go as the following as of the FY2016 budget:

 On June 24, 2018, the "Timed Transfer" at Greenbelt Center was discontinued by WMATA in order to improve the combined service frequency for customers on both routes.
 The G12 and G14 now run 15 minutes apart during peak hours and 30 minutes during other times.

 During the COVID-19 pandemic, routes G12 and G14 operated on its weekend schedule beginning on March 16, 2020.
 However, the G12 and G14 were suspended during the weekends.
 Full weekday service and Saturday service resumed on August 23, 2020 but with Sunday service now only operating between 8:00 AM to 8:00 PM.

-On June 6, 2021, the routes were split into two separate lines, with the route G12 remaining the Greenbelt-New Carrollton Line and the route G14 being renamed the Greenbelt Road-Good Luck Road Line, trip times and routing remain the same on both routes.
+On June 6, 2021, the routes were split into two separate lines, with route G12 remaining the Greenbelt-New Carrollton Line and route G14 being renamed the Greenbelt Road-Good Luck Road Line, trip times and routing remained the same on both routes.

 On September 5, 2021, full Sunday service was restored on both routes.

-In August 2022, G12 service temporarily bypasses Doctors Community Hospital due to a safety concern.
+In August 2022, the G12 temporarily bypassed Doctors Community Hospital due to a safety concern.
 It resumed service on September 14, detouring on Mallery Drive in the process.